jonas089/spectre-rad/README.md

 # Non-Halo2 implementation of Spectre for use with LLVM-compatible ZKVMs (Risc0, SP1)

+> [!NOTE]
+> This repository is a hackathon submission for AlignedLayer that is a proof of concept for integrating their infrastructure into Chainsafe's lightclient operations

 Work in progress:

 - Host function for sha2 in Risc0 / generic hashing